 Greg Maddux’s career ERA of 3.16 is, in a word, insane.
-To hold runners to just over 3 runs per game over the course of 20+ seasons is Hall of Fame-ian stuff.
+To hold runners to just over 3 runs per game throughout 20+ seasons is Hall of Fame-in stuff.

 …Which is why Maddux is in the Hall of Fame.
-This is also why his 1987 rookie card #36 from Leaf is so valuable.
+His 1987 rookie card #36 from Leaf is also so valuable.

 The card’s design has a subtle cool that could be from an era even before the late 80s (the 60s or 70s, maybe?).
 The black and yellow border frames the rounded rectangular image of Maddux.

 A red nameplate with yellow font, a blue “Rated Rookies” emblem, and a black-and-yellow “Leaf ’87” logo complete the card’s frontside design features.
 It’s a card with a solid look that you can secure for a few thousand bucks.
 There are 478 Gem Mint copies in circulation, and you can get one at a reasonable price.